Get started with PriceLabs now!

 Below is a list of PriceLabs customizations that you should leverage as a vacation rental owner/property manager:

 If the demand is for 7-night bookings and you have a 4-night booking, you might be unable to fill the 3-day gap.
-Stay restrictions helps allow property managers to regulate reservations and maximize occupancy during peak periods.
+Minimum stay restrictions help property managers regulate reservations and maximize occupancy during peak periods.

 Here, we recommend leaving the weekday and weekend gap to Length of Stay or setting a number in these places in a cascading manner so that you tackle all types of gaps in your calendar.

 In the other boxes, enter the least minimum length of stay that you are okay with, and in the other one, enter 1 – (your maximum restriction).
-This way, say you are okay with upto 7-nights on your property.
-Then our algorithm will allow bookings for up to 6 nights.
+This way, say you are OK with up to 7 nights on your property.
+Then, our algorithm will allow bookings for up to 6 nights.

 You can also set the discount/premium or a fixed rate you want to charge for orphan gaps.
 Define your gap and the rates you want to charge.
 By default, we apply a 20% discount to gaps of two nights or less.